-If the magnetic gear oil drain screw equipped: remove all metal particles from the screw before installing it.
+• If a magnetic gear oil drain screw is

-4. Remove the oil level plug to allow the oil to drain completely.
+- equipped, remove all metal particles from the screw before installing it. - Always use new gaskets.
+Do not reuse the removed gaskets. - 4.
+Remove the oil level plug and gasket to allow the oil to drain completely.